PlaidCloud/docs/docs/source/plaidcloud/projects/managing_projects.rst

 - Manager
 - Explorer

-The **Architect** role is the simplest as it allows full visibility and control of the project, workflows, tables, variables, and user defined functions.
+The **Architect** role is the simplest as it allows full visibility and control of the project, workflows, tables, variables, data editors, hierarchies, and user defined functions.

 The **Manager** and **Explorer** roles have no specific access privileges but can instead be custom defined.
 In other words, you can choose which items are visible to each group.